st0rm47/DSA-Python/Complexity Calculation/Readme.md

 By analyzing the complexity of algorithms, programmers can make informed decisions about which algorithm to use for a given problem based on factors such as input size, available memory, and desired performance.

+***
+# *Big O Notation*

+Big O notation is a mathematical notation used to represent the time complexity of an algorithm.
+- O(1) - Constant Time
+- O(log n) - Logarithmic Time
+- O(n) - Linear Time
+- O(n^2) - Quadratic Time
+- O(2^n) - Exponential Time

+    > ## **Constant Time Complexity**
+    - If the execution time of an algorithm is constant, it is said to have a time complexity of O(1).
+    - This means that the algorithm takes the same amount of time to run, regardless of the input size.
+    - Example:
+        - Accessing an element in an array by index has a time complexity of O(1).
+        - Adding or removing an element from the beginning of a linked list has a time complexity of O(1).
+        - Checking if a number is even or odd has a time complexity of O(1).
+        - Finding the maximum or minimum element in an array has a time complexity of O(1).
+        - Pushing or popping an element from a stack has a time complexity of O(1).

+    > ## **Linear Time Complexity**
+    - If the execution time of an algorithm is directly proportional to the input size, it is said to have a time complexity of O(n).